 How to use FastMaint to better manage this

-If you have a lot of similar equipment (say 20 similar pumps or HVAC systems) you can create the first one and then use the Clone function to copy and create the others.
-If you have the equipment in a spreadsheet you can export it to a comma delimited file and import them into FastMaint.
+b) Import your data: If you have the equipment in a spreadsheet you can export it to a comma delimited file and import them into FastMaint.
 If you do an import, make sure to create Categories, Locations and other entries first in FastMaint to avoid import errors.
 However, even if you get errors you can fix the import file and run the import again to import items or update existing entries.
 (See Import: Standard/ Professional edition, Web/ Cloud edition)

-2. Create the preventive maintenance tasks
+2. Enter the most important preventive maintenance tasks

 Associate the tasks with the different equipment (or locations).
-You can double click on an equipment in the task’s Equipment tab and setup a custom frequency for each associated item.
+You can edit/ double click on an equipment in the task’s Equipment tab and setup a custom frequency for each associated item.
 This way one equipment could have maintenance done on Mondays, the second one on Tuesdays and so on.
-(See “Create A 240 Day Task“: Standard/ Professional edition, Web/ Cloud edition)

 3. Send out/ print pending work orders.
 Receive updates & close work orders

 Based on each task’s frequency options, FastMaint will schedule work orders.

 You can use the Planning report or FastMaint’s automatic email feature to send out scheduled work orders and reminders.
 See “Email/ text work orders and process updates” for more information.
 Alternatively use the Planning report to print out a batch of work orders that you have created.
 No need to print out work orders one-by-one!